juanmed/vimo/README.md

 ## 3. VIMO on Public datasets

 We can only run VIMO on datasets that contain motor speeds or control commands.
 One such dataset is [Blackbird Dataset](https://github.com/mit-fast/Blackbird-Dataset).
 We tested VIMO on Blackbird's **star** and **picasso** sequences.
 Settings to run VIMO on Blackbird dataset are in **blackbird** branch.
+You will need the `blackbird/rotor_rpm` message, so follow the [instructions for using blackbird in ROS](https://github.com/mit-fast/Blackbird-Dataset#using-the-dataset-in-ros) to add the message definitions to your workspace before compiling (this fork however already includes a package with message definitions, so if you cloned this fork there is no need for this last step):

 ```
     cd ~/catkin_ws/src/vimo